akka/akka/akka-docs/src/main/paradox/stream/stream-customize.md

 ### Using timers

 It is possible to use timers in `GraphStages` by using `TimerGraphStageLogic` as the base class for the returned logic.
-Timers can be scheduled by calling one of `scheduleOnce(key,delay)`, `schedulePeriodically(key,period)` or
+Timers can be scheduled by calling one of `scheduleOnce(timerKey,delay)`, `scheduleAtFixedRate(timerKey,initialDelay,interval)` or
-`schedulePeriodicallyWithInitialDelay(key,delay,period)` and passing an object as a key for that timer (can be any object, for example a `String`).
-The `onTimer(key)` method needs to be overridden and it will be called once the timer of `key` fires.
-It is possible to cancel a timer using `cancelTimer(key)` and check the status of a timer with `isTimerActive(key)`.
+`scheduleWithFixedDelay(timerKey,initialDelay,interval)` and passing an object as a key for that timer (can be any object, for example a `String`).
+The `onTimer(timerKey)` method needs to be overridden, and it will be called once the timer of `timerKey` fires.
+It is possible to cancel a timer using `cancelTimer(timerKey)` and check the status of a timer with `isTimerActive(timerKey)`.
 Timers will be automatically cleaned up when the operator completes.

 Timers can not be scheduled from the constructor of the logic, but it is possible to schedule them from the `preStart()` lifecycle hook.